-If you book a tour ahead of time you’ll pay around $25-40 per person per day depending on the length and difficulty.
-If you go for only one day that price includes 2 meals.
-If you go for two or more days the price will include the cost of your homestay and meals.
+If you book a tour ahead of time, you’ll pay around $25-40 per person per day depending on the length and difficulty.
+If you go for only one day, that price includes two meals.
+If you go for two or more days, the price will include the cost of your homestay and meals.

 Tip (or don’t tip) your guide, it’s up to you.
 They don’t necessarily expect it but appreciate it of course.
-The locals in Sapa receive very little help from the government and rely heavily on tourism to survive so if you can give them a few extra dollars, it goes a long way.
+The locals in Sapa receive very little help from the government.
+They rely heavily on tourism to survive so if you can give them a few extra dollars, it goes a long way.
 A tip of 100,000 VND per person is pretty standard.
-If you are really happy with your guide you are always welcome to give more.
+If you are really happy with your guide, you are always welcome to give more.

-We hope this guide helped you to prepare for your trip to the beautiful region of Sapa!
+We hope this guide helped you to prepare for your trip to the beautiful region of Sapa, Vietnam!

 Planning a trip to Vietnam?
 Check out our favorite books and travel guides!